 The sensitivity analysis below has been determined based on the exposure to interest rates for amount due to a director.
 The analysis was prepared assuming the balance outstanding at the end of the reporting period was outstanding for the whole year.
 50 basis points increase or decrease represents management's assessment of the reasonably possible change in interest rates.
-If interest rate had been 50 basis points higher or lower and all other variables were held constant, the Group's profit for the year ended 31st July, 2017 would decrease or increase by HK\$250,000 (2016: loss for the year would increase or decrease HK\$250,000).
+If interest rate had been 50 basis points higher or lower and all other variables were held constant, the Group's profit for the year ended 31st July, 2018 would not be affected (2017: decrease or increase by HK\$250,000).